apache/trafficcontrol/docs/source/admin/quick_howto/multi_site.rst

 	:scale: 100%
 	:align: center

 ..
-Note:: In order to enable MID caches to differentiate delivery services with different MSO algorithms while performing parent failover, it requires that “Origin Server Base URL” (OFQDN) for each MSO enabled delivery service is unique unless the following exceptions:
+Note:: “Origin Server Base URL” uniqueness: In order to enable MID caches to distinguish delivery services by different MSO algorithms while performing parent failover, it requires that “Origin Server Base URL” (OFQDN) for each MSO enabled delivery service is unique unless the exceptions listed afterwards.
+This means that the OFQDN of a MSO enabled delivery service should be different with the OFQDNs of any other delivery service, regardless of whether they are MSO enabled or not.
+The exceptions are:
        1) If there are multiple CDNs created on the same Traffic Ops, delivery services across different CDNs may have the same OFQDN configured.
        2) If several delivery services in the same CDN have the same MSO algorithm configured, they may share the same OFQDN.
+       3) If delivery services are assigned with different MID cache groups respectively, they can share the same OFQDN.

 6) Select an option from the "Multi Site Origin Algorithm" drop-down list.
-Currently two MSO algorithms are supported:
+Four MSO algorithms are supported:

 +------------------+--------------------------------------------------------------------------------------------------------------------+
 |     Option       |                                                            Description                                             |